 Market risk is the risk that a particular security, or shares of a fund in general may fall in value.
 Securities are subject to market fluctuations caused by such factors as general economic conditions, political events, regulatory or market developments, changes in interest rates and perceived trends in securities prices.
 Shares of a fund could decline in value or underperform other investments as a result.
-In addition, local, regional or global events such as war, acts of terrorism, spread of infectious disease or other public health issues, recessions, or other events could have significant negative impact on a fund.
-In markets in Russia, Europe, and the United States.
-The hostilities and sanctions resulting from those hostilities could have a significant impact on certain fund investments as well as fund performance.
-The COVID-19 global pandemic and the ensuing policies enacted by governments and central banks have caused and may continue to cause significant volatility and uncertainty in global financial markets.
-While the U.S. has resumed "reasonably" normal business activity, many countries continue to impose lockdown measures.
-Additionally, there is no guarantee that vaccines will be effective against emerging variants of the disease.
+In addition, local, regional or global events such as war, acts of terrorism, spread of infectious disease or other public health issues, recessions, natural disasters or other events could have significant negative impact on a fund.